pop-os/python-apt/doc/source/library/apt_pkg.rst

     .. method:: all_targets

-        A list of :class:`Version` objects which satisfy the dependency, and do not conflict with already installed ones.
+        A list of all possible target :class:`Version` objects which satisfy this dependency.

-        From my experience, if you use this method to select the target version, it is the best to select the last item unless any of the other candidates is already installed.
-This leads to results being very close to the normal package installation.

     .. method:: smart_target_pkg